thisisjonchen/mlnotes/README.md

   - e.g., For each of the last 10 movies watched by user, find the 10 most similar movies
   - Retrieving more items results in better performance but slower recommendations
   - To analyze/optimize the trade-off, carry out *offline* experiments to see if retrieving additional items results in more relevant recommendations (i.e., $p(y^{(i,j)} = 1$ of items displayed to the user are higher)
-- `(DEF)` **Ranking**: Takes the list retrieved and ranks using the learned model (NN), then display ranked items to the user
+- `(DEF)` **Ranking**: Takes the list retrieved and ranks using the learned model (NN), then displays ranked items to the user

 ### Principal Component Analysis
 `(DEF)` **Principal Component Analysis (PCA)**: An unsupervised learning algorithm that is commonly used for visualization, specifically in applications with lots of features (hard to plot, say, 50 features)
 - The goal is to reduce the number of features to 2-3 to graph and visualize
 - To get there, PCA finds a new axis and coordinates from, many features (e.g., car length and height &#8594; size).
-The axis is not in another dimension, but "overlaid" the graph and coordinates of the original features, confusingly called the "z-axis"
+The axis is not in another dimension but "overlaid" the graph and coordinates of the original features, confusingly called the "z-axis"
 - Notation also changes, like on axes, we go from original features $x_1, x_2, ..., x_n$ to maybe $z_1, z_2$ after PCA

 When we choose an axis, we **project** the coordinates onto this new axis ("z-axis")